Yakuza (franchise): Virtual tourism

 Some fans have been inspired by the Yakuza / Like a Dragon game series to visit their real-world counterparts.
 One reviewer praised the detailed recreation of specific districts, including "trivial, incidental stuff", that enables virtual exploration of real-life locations.
 Although not explicitly marketed as "virtual tourism", another reviewer noted "Yakuza still gives you the best opportunity to really get engaged with a country and its people that I can think of. ...
 [It] has become a connection to a country I love very much, not because of the sights it shows me, but for all the boring things it lets me do".
 Series writer and producer Masayoshi Yokoyama particularly thinks of Yakuza 5 as a game that provides "all the fun of modern Japan".

 Internet meme

 In 2020, an internet meme emerged utilizing deepfakes to generate videos of people and fictional characters singing the chorus of "Baka Mitai" (ばかみたい), a song which first appears in the karaoke minigame of Yakuza 5.
-Most iterations of this meme use a 2017 video uploaded by English YouTuber Dobbsyrules, who lip syncs the Taxi Driver (Yakuza 5 (Kiryu) / Yakuza 0 / Like a Dragon Gaiden) version of the song, as a template.
+Most iterations of this meme use a 2017 video uploaded by English YouTuber Dobbsyrules, who lip syncs the Taxi Driver (Yakuza 5 (Kiryu) / Yakuza 0 / Like a Dragon Gaiden / Yakuza Kiwami 3) version of the song, as a template.